fivetran/dbt_asana/README.md

 ## Are there any resources available?
 - If you have questions or want to reach out for help, see the [GitHub Issue](https://github.com/fivetran/dbt_asana/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Fivetran or would like to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
-- Have questions or just want to say hi?
-Book a time during our office hours [on Calendly](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or email us at solutions@fivetran.com.